dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 - They vote!

 Why?
-- NOT because we care if everyone has their opinion heard (see history of voting rights for supporting evidence)
+- NOT because they care if everyone has their opinion heard (see history of voting rights for supporting evidence)
 - Because large groups of people, when their opinions are averaged, make ~~good~~ better choices

 ---